North Pacific right whale: Sea of Okhotsk and Western North Pacific

-The 2015 review of whale status concluded that there are more right whales in the western North Pacific than in the eastern region, but even estimates of that population still places it among the world's smallest populations of marine mammal.
+The 2015 review of whale status concluded that there are more right whales in the western North Pacific than in the eastern region.
+Still, even estimates of that population place it among the world's smallest marine mammal populations.

-In the west, most recent sightings of right whales occur along the Kamchatka Peninsula, in the Kurile Islands, in the Sea of Okhotsk, and the Commander Islands, along the coasts of Japan.
+In the west, most recent sightings of right whales occur along the Kamchatka Peninsula, the Kuril Islands, the Sea of Okhotsk, and the Commander Islands, along the coasts of Japan.
 A map of this area includes Russian territorial waters (12 miles from shore), Russian Exclusive Economic Zone out to 200 miles from shore, Japanese territorial and EEZ waters, and some international waters, even in the center of the Sea of Okhotsk.
-As a result, surveys for whales and fisheries have generally not been able to comprehensively survey the region, particularly close to shore, as has been possible to do in the eastern North Pacific.
+As a result, surveys for whales and fisheries have generally not been able to comprehensively cover the region, particularly the nearshore areas, as has been possible in the eastern North Pacific.

 The Sea of Okhotsk

 In the late 1980s and early 1990s, observers on Japanese research vessels reported 28 sightings of right whales in the Sea of Okhotsk.
 From this sample, the Japanese scientists estimated a population of 900 right whales in the Sea of Okhotsk, albeit with wide confidence intervals (90% CI = 400–2,100).
 Data obtained during Japanese sighting surveys for minke whales in 1989, 1990, and 1992 led Japanese scientists to estimate a population of 922 right whales in the Sea of Okhotsk (95% CI: 404–2,108) (Miyashita and Kato 1998, IWC 2001:26).
 However, the reviewers who prepared the IUCN Red List documentation concluded that given the very wide confidence intervals surrounding the Japanese estimate and the lack of clear evidence of any recent increase in numbers, the lower end of the range of that abundance estimate (i.e., about 400) should be used for assessment (Reilly et al. 2008k).
-Other scientists also wrote that the Japanese estimate was based on faulty methodology and the population was likely to be only half as large or smaller.
+Other scientists also wrote that the Japanese estimate was based on faulty methodology, and that the population was likely only half as large or smaller.

-After a gap of 14 years, Japanese researchers were able to resurvey this area in 2005 and apparently saw similar numbers of right whales in the same area.
+After a 14-year gap, Japanese researchers resurveyed the area in 2005 and apparently observed similar numbers of right whales there.

 Kuril Islands

-A team of National Geographic and tourism companies encountered three whales at Paramushir and Shumshu, succeeded in swimming and taken underwater images, and aerial footage using a drone in 2017.
+A team of National Geographic and tourism companies encountered three whales at Paramushir and Shumshu, succeeded in swimming and taking underwater images, and aerial footage using a drone in 2017.

 Japan

-More recently, surveys for large whales in offshore waters east of Hokkaido (Japan) and the Kuril Islands from 1994 to 2013 resulted in 55 sightings of right whales (77 individuals) including ten female/calf pairs (Matsuoka et al. 2014).
+More recently, surveys for large whales in offshore waters east of Hokkaido (Japan) and the Kuril Islands from 1994 to 2013 resulted in 55 sightings of right whales (77 individuals), including ten female/calf pairs (Matsuoka et al. 2014).